John Dawson Mayne

 John Dawson Mayne (1828–1917) was a British lawyer and legal expert who served as acting Advocate-General of the Madras Presidency.
 He is remembered as the author of Mayne's Hindu Law regarded as the most authoritative book on the Indian Penal Code.
 His married life was marred by a scandal, which prevented him from gaining a knighthood.

 Family

 Born on 31 December 1828, to John Mayne (1793–1828), a Dublin lawyer who died before John Dawson was born.
-His mother, Anna (Graves) Johnson (1798–1864), had first married Edward Johnson (died 1818) J.P., of Ballymacash House, Co.
-Antrim.
+His mother, Anna (Graves) Johnson (1798–1864), had first married Edward Johnson (died 1818) J.P., of Ballymacash House, County Antrim.
 Mayne's middle name was for his great-grandfather's cousin and benefactor, Thomas Dawson, 1st Viscount Cremorne.

 He came from a well-known family and was a grandson of Judge Edward Mayne and Dean Richard Graves.
 He was a nephew of Sir Richard Mayne and a first cousin of Admiral Richard Charles Mayne, Chief Justice Sir William Collis Meredith, Edmund Allen Meredith, Sir Richard Graves MacDonnell, Major-General Arthur Robert MacDonnell and Francis Brinkley.
 His sister married a son of Abraham Colles, and through her, he was the uncle of Ladies Ashbourne and Bewley.